StateFarm-STEM/hablogger/python/raspberrypico/lesson-5/README.md

       File "<stdin>", line 2, in <module>
     ImportError: no module named 'drivers'
     ```
+* Validate that the SD card is 32GB or smaller formatted to FAT32 ([How to Format SD Card on Mac, Windows, Android and Camera](https://www.cisdem.com/resource/how-to-format-sd-card.html) and [partitioning](/c/arduino/lesson5/videos/sdCardFormat.gif))

 ## Reference Material
 * [How to Format SD Card on Mac, Windows, Android and Camera](https://www.cisdem.com/resource/how-to-format-sd-card.html)